Domus Transitoria: Nymphaeum of Polyphemus

 An elaborate nympheum was unfortunately divided in two by a later wall of Trajan.
 Surrounded by a portico of four columns it was equipped with a cascading fountain on the bottom, whose water was conveyed into a central basin.
 On the walls of the grotto was a mosaic of which a few traces remain within a frame of shells.
 The lower part of the walls were originally covered in marble.
+A granite urn that was made in Roman Egypt, presumably Alexandria was discovered in the chamber in 1721.

 The decoration of the vault, 10 m high, is preserved only in part where four corner medallions and a central octagon were inserted, the latter partly preserved representing the Polyphemus scene.

 Temple of Venus and Roma

 Five metres below Hadrian's Temple of Venus and Roma a sumptuous rotunda belonging to the palace was discovered in 1828, cut through by foundations of the Domus Aurea.
 The elaborate domed room which interconnected two barrel-vaulted corridors was spectacular architecturally and had marble-lined pools and paving in multicoloured opus sectile, all still largely intact beneath the temple.